 If you are rewiring an electrical device, you’ll sometimes come across two different black wires.
 This is a common problem and might require the help of an electrician.
 You can easily determine the wire color if there are only three or four different colors in the electrical box.
 If you see more than three or four different colors, it’s probably safe to proceed.
 Otherwise, it is wise to call a professional electrician.

 The other wire is the neutral wire.
 It should be labeled with a white or black tape so that you can avoid any mishandling.
 The white neutral wire can be mishandled, as it is not known to be the live wire.
 Besides, it’s important to know that the live wire is usually black in color, although it can be red, yellow, or green.
 Always remember to always treat the live wire with great care.

 What Colour is Line Wire?

 To understand the purpose of different types of electrical wire, you must know the different colours.
 Red, black, blue, and brown are used for AC and DC circuits, respectively.
-Green with a yellow stripe represents hot wire, and white indicates ground wire.
-In the US, black and blue are used for both ground and neutral wire.
+White represents neutral wire, and green indicates ground wire.
+In the US, black and blue are used for both hots.
 However, if you don’t know the purpose of a wire, you can use the colors in a schematic to determine the purpose of a particular wire.